krisperu/p3-practice-game-reviews/README.md

     - returns a collection of all the games that belong to a given category

 Use `rake console` and check that these methods work before proceeding.
-For example, you should be able to call `User.first.reviewed_games` and see a list of the games reviewed by the first user in the database based on your seed data; and `Review.first.user` should return the user for the first review in the database.
+For example, you should be able to call `User.first.games` and see a list of the games reviewed by the first user in the database based on your seed data; and `Review.first.user` should return the user for the first review in the database.